shrinerb/shrine/doc/testing.md

 On the other hand, if you're setting up test data using Rails' YAML fixtures, you unfortunately won't be able to use them for assigning files.
-This is because Rails fixtures only allow assigning primitive data types, and don't allow you to specify Shrine attributes, you can only assign to columns directly.
+This is because Rails fixtures only allow assigning primitive data types, and don't allow you to specify Shrine attributes - you can only assign to columns directly.

 ## Background jobs